bbauska/CAD0210en/README.md

     find **App.js** and **index.js**.

 ![](./images/image063.jpeg){width="2.0in"
+height="3.9833333333333334in"}
-height="3.9833333333333334in"}The following code should be replaced in index.js inside of the src folder.
+The following code should be replaced in index.js inside of the src folder.
 All the styling will be removed as a result, leaving you with the basic needs.

 1.  import React from \'react\';